Taking a positive approach to discipline for toddlers from the very start.

 Climbing chairs.
 Pulling kitty tails.
 Biting your shoulder, grabbing a toy.
 Ripping a book, smashing peas, dumping water on the floor.
 Opening drawers, touching the vase, shaking his head NO with a straight face.
 Unrolling the toilet paper everywhere…

-You may begin to ask yourself… Is it time to introduce some discipline?
+So, you may begin to ask yourself… Is it time to introduce some discipline?

 What kind of discipline does a baby or toddler need?